“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Background: exploitation of transgender youth

 Blanchard claims transgender women are either âhomosexualâ men or ânon-homosexualâ men.
-He believes the second group in this two-type taxonomy is motivated to transition by âautogynephilia,â the thought or image of themselves as women, a paraphilia similar to sexual attraction to children (pedophilia), animals (zoophilia), corpses (necrophilia), rape (biastophilia), etc. The idea that transsexualism is fetishistic is not new; second-wave feminists like Janice Raymond claim that trans women ârape women’s bodies by reducing the real female form to an artifact, appropriating this body for themselves.â
+Blanchard believes the second group in this two-type taxonomy is motivated to transition by âautogynephilia,â the thought or image of themselves as women, a paraphilia similar to sexual attraction to children (pedophilia), animals (zoophilia), corpses (necrophilia), rape (biastophilia), etc. The idea that being transgender is fetishistic is not new; second-wave feminists like Janice Raymond claim that trans women ârape women’s bodies by reducing the real female form to an artifact, appropriating this body for themselves.â

-Blanchard did not get a lot of notice until his ideas were popularized in the 2003 book The Man Who Would Be Queen by J. Michael Bailey.
-You may recall Bailey is that professor at Northwestern University who used to teach their intro course on sexuality until he held an exploitative live âfucksawâ demonstration in 2011 as part of a course.
+Blanchard did not get a lot of notice until these ideas were popularized in the 2003 book The Man Who Would Be Queen by J. Michael Bailey.
+You may recall Bailey is that professor at Northwestern University who used to teach their intro course on sexuality until holding an exploitative live âfucksawâ demonstration in 2011 as part of a course.
 The intro course is now taught in the gender studies department, because Northwesternâs entire psychology department has consistently demonstrated that they are unable to maintain an acceptable level of academic rigor or ethics in matters of human sexuality.

-During his book tour, Bailey was giving an exploitative lecture using images of gender-variant children that provoked laughter from attendees.
+During the 2003 book tour, Bailey was giving an exploitative lecture using images of gender-variant children that provoked laughter from attendees.
 The book and Baileyâs exploitation of our children were a galvanizing moment for the trans community; we almost universally condemned both.
 One book on LGBT history said the successful protests against the book “represented one of the most organized and unified examples of transgender activism seen to date.”

 In Bailey and Dregerâs world, âacademic freedomâ apparently means âbeing able to make up anything you want without consequence.â That explains why both were closely tied to Magner.